npm package discovery and stats viewer.

 Catalog commands fail after logging in

-Run purvey auth status to confirm you have a viewer or member role.
-If the session is stale, run purvey auth logout and log in again.
+Run purvey auth status to confirm the stored CLI key is active and has a viewer or member role.
+If it is stale or revoked, run purvey auth logout and log in again.

 Wrong ID type passed to a command